microsoft/ApplicationInsights-iOS/README.md

 	[[MSAIAppInsights sharedInstance] start];
 	```

-5. Send some data to the server:
+5. Send data to the server
+By default, the Application Insights SDK will track anonymous user IDs, user sessions and pageviews.
+If you want, you can send additional data like this:
 	```objectivec
 	// Send an event with custom properties and measuremnts data [MSAIMetricsManager trackEventWithName:@"Hello World event!"